Feyerabend/ABC80/BEFORE.md

 could be added in the style of the S-100 bus to build custom computers suitable for the intended audience of industrial applications.

-In 1974 an internal paper describes ideas for a new computer, the "Seven-S".
+In 1974 a memorandum describes ideas for a new computer, the "Seven-S".
 At the end of the memorandum, the main competition is mentioned: